Financial-Times/origami/components/o-forms/README.md

 ##### Pseudo box radio inputs

+**Deprecated, we no longer recommend pseudo box radio inputs.
+These will be removed in a future major version:**

 Its possible to achieve the look of box style radio inputs with anchor elements instead of actual radio inputs, we call these pseudo box radio inputs.
-They are useful, for example, as a control to toggle between two versions of a page.
+This is no longer recommended and should not be used in new projects.

 ```html
 <div class="o-forms-input o-forms-input--pseudo-radio-link">